openfga/openfga/README.md

 ### Docker

-OpenFGA is available on [Dockerhub](https://hub.docker.com/r/openfga/openfga), so you can quickly start it using the in-memory datastore by running the following commands:
+OpenFGA is available on [Docker Hub](https://hub.docker.com/r/openfga/openfga), so you can quickly start it using the in-memory datastore by running the following commands:

 ```shell